IT8 - Income Tax Exemption & Marginal Relief

 If you were granted exemption last year there is no need to reapply.
 Exemption will be automatically granted this year, if due.

-If you think you are entitled to the Income Tax Exemption or Marginal Relief, you can telephone your Regional Revenue office (see below for LoCall numbers).
+If you think you are entitled to the Income Tax Exemption or Marginal Relief, you can telephone your Revenue LoCall service.

 Employment Support - Family Income Supplement - FIS